natcap/invest.users-guide/source/seasonal_water_yield.rst

 It is important that the precipitation data used for calculating reference evapotranspiration is the same as the precipitation data used as input to the model.

 You can calculate reference ET by developing monthly average grids of precipitation, and maximum and minimum temperatures (also available from WorldClim and CRU) which need to incorporate the effects of elevation when interpolating from observation stations.
-Data to develop these monthly precipitation and temperatures grids follow the same process in the development of the 'Average Annual Precipitation' grid, with the added monthly disaggregated grids.
+Data to develop these monthly precipitation and temperatures grids follow the same process in the development of the 'Monthly Precipitation' grids, with the added monthly disaggregated grids.

-A simple way to determine reference Evapotranspiration is the 'modified Hargreaves' equation (Droogers and Allen, 2002), which generates superior results than the Pennman-Montieth when information is uncertain.
+A simple way to determine reference evapotranspiration is the 'modified Hargreaves' equation (Droogers and Allen, 2002), which generates superior results than the Pennman-Montieth when information is uncertain.

 .. math:: :math: ET_0 = 0.0013\times 0.408\times RA\times (T_{av}+17)\times (TD-0.0123 P)^{0.76}

-The 'modified Hargreaves' uses the average of the mean daily maximum and mean daily minimum temperatures (Tavg in oC), the difference between mean daily maximum and mean daily minimums (TD), RA is extraterrestrial radiation (RA in :math:`\mathrm{MJm^{-2}d^{-1}}` and precipitation (P in mm per month), all of which can be relatively easily obtained.
+The 'modified Hargreaves' uses the average of the mean daily maximum and mean daily minimum temperatures (Tavg in degrees Celsius), the difference between mean daily maximum and mean daily minimums (TD), RA is extraterrestrial radiation (RA in :math:`\mathrm{MJm^{-2}d^{-1}}` and precipitation (P in mm per month), all of which can be relatively easily obtained.
 Temperature and precipitation data are often available from regional charts or direct measurement.
 Radiation data, on the other hand, is far more expensive to measure directly but can be reliably estimated from online tools, tables  or equations.
 FAO Irrigation Drainage Paper 56 provides radiation data in Annex 2.

 The reference evapotranspiration could be also calculated using the Hamon equation (Hamon 1961, Wolock and McCabe 1999):